State of Illinois v. Alice Wynekoop: Inquest

-Ongoing Investigation
+Ongoing investigation

-Insurance and Indebtedness
+Insurance and indebtedness

-Other discoveries on Wednesday included a report from officials of New York Life Company that on November 14, less than two weeks prior to the Rheta's death, Wynekoop had, in fact, purchased a $5,000 double indemnity life insurance policy on Rheta, of which Wynekoop herself was the beneficiary.
+Other discoveries on Wednesday included a report from officials of New York Life Company that on November 14, less than two weeks prior to Rheta's death, Wynekoop had, in fact, purchased a $5,000 double indemnity life insurance policy on Rheta, of which Wynekoop herself was the beneficiary.
 Wynekoop explained the purchase in terms of a "kindly ruse" to convince Rheta, who worried about her health, that she was healthy, because she had passed the insurance company's exam.
 A second explanation was that she considered Rheta a child, and she had policies on each of her own.
 An additional double indemnity policy for $1,000, taken out November 2 and benefiting Earle and Catherine, was discovered the following day.
 Captain John Stege, the officer in charge of the case, learned that the doctor, despite having received a $75,000 inheritance from her deceased husband and having an annual income of $8,000 per year, was down to $26 in her bank account.
 She had a mortgage on which she was delinquent, and she owed back pay to her boarder Hennessey for housekeeping services.